alexsnow348/learning-notes/learning-notes/meet-up-and-talk/the-ecb-euro-crisis.md

 # The ECB during the Euro Crisis and its Future Role in Global Disruption
 ---

+## Past of Euro

-- the friendship between germany and french
+- the friendship between Germany and France
--
+- [*Jean Monnet* ](https://en.wikipedia.org/wiki/Jean_Monnet) was the first-ever individual to be designated as an [Honorary Citizen of Europe](https://en.wikipedia.org/wiki/Honorary_Citizen_of_Europe "Honorary Citizen of Europe") in 1976.